hanzhuzi/XREasyRefreshControl/README.md

 # XREasyRefreshControl

 A powerful and lightweight pull-down refresh and pull-up load control.,you can customize your personality refresh according to the requirements.
-These UIScrollView categories makes it super easy to add pull-to-refresh and infinite scrolling fonctionalities to any UIScrollView (or any of its subclass).
-Like UITableView, UICollectionView, or UIWebView.
-Adding categories and methods to UIScrollView makes it easy to add refreshes to all subclasses of UIScrollView, yes, that's it!
+These UIScrollView categories makes it super easy to add pull-to-refresh and infinite scrolling fonctionalities to any `UIScrollView` (or any of its subclass).
+Like `UITableView`, `UICollectionView`, or `UIWebView`.
+Adding categories and methods to `UIScrollView` makes it easy to add refreshes to all subclasses of `UIScrollView`, yes, that's it!

 ```swift